 Gibsons’ story is a classic example of these struggles.
 It is a many-tentacled story, with several angles from which to approach it.

 In the Gibsons story, a developer with deep pockets and powerful connections, including at the top of the BC Liberal and Federal Conservative Parties has finally, after attempts over 10 years, succeeded in presenting a plan to build a large-scale, five-star hotel and condominium project on the quaint village harbour front.
 How he got this far, despite an Official Community Plan (OCP) that prohibited such oversize development, and the ramifications should he succeed in building it, are components of the story.
 So is the divisiveness that has grown between previously neighbourly townspeople.

 As recently as 2009, Gibsons was deemed Most Livable Community in the World with a population under 20,000 by the United Nations-sponsored LivCom awards.

 A large part of what impressed the judges was the visionary S.M.A.R.T.
 Official Community Plan.
 The town council recently “updated” this plan in a process that many of those closely involved felt was predetermined and over which they felt they had little influence.
 Despite repeated denials by the mayor, the town planner has since stated on the record that the update was done to accommodate the proposed development.
-Although the updated OCP actually still retains some protection against over-sized development in the Harbour, the mayor is firm in his conviction that amendments to the freshly adopted plan are appropriate and were always contemplated in any case.
+Although the updated OCP actually still retains some protection against over-sized development in the Harbour, the current mayor, Wayne Rowe, is firm in his conviction that amendments to the freshly adopted plan are appropriate and were always contemplated in any case.

 Much of Gibsons sits on possibly the best-studied aquifer in North America.